w3c/wai-website/translations.md

 ---
 title: "All WAI Translations"
 lang: en
+description: Translations of current accessibility standards and other resources from the W3C Web Accessibility Initiative (WAI).
+teaser_text: Web accessibility resources in multiple languages.
+Translations of W3C Web Accessibility Initiative (WAI) resources covering strategies, standards, and support to make the Web accessible to people with disabilities.

 permalink: /translations/
+ref: /translations/
 parent: /

 sidebaricon: translations

-github:
-  repository: w3c/wai-website
-  path: translations.md

-description: Translations of current accessibility standards and other resources from the W3C Web Accessibility Initiative (WAI).
 image: /content-images/social-translations.png

-teaser_text: Web accessibility resources in multiple languages.
-Translations of W3C Web Accessibility Initiative (WAI) resources covering strategies, standards, and support to make the Web accessible to people with disabilities.

 feedbackmail: wai@w3.org
 footer: |
   <p>Translations managers: <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a> and Rémi Bétin.
 Programmers: Eric Eggert and Rémi Bétin.</p>
   <p>Translations management is part of the <a href="https://www.w3.org/WAI/expand-access/">WAI Expanding Access</a> and <a href="https://www.w3.org/WAI/about/projects/wai-core-ford/">WAI-Core Ford</a> projects, funded by the Ford Foundation; and the <a href="https://www.w3.org/WAI/about/projects/wai-coop/">WAI-Coop</a> project, co-funded by the European Commission.</p>
-ref: /translations/

 inline_css: |
   dl.translations > div {